 There are a few different types of debris that wash up on Pacific County's shores.
 Some of it is regular marine debris; seaweed, driftwood, stones, sea grass, etc. Other debris includes items that have fallen off boats and have washed ashore; fishing nets, Styrofoam buoys, and trash.
 A small part of the debris that is hitting our shore is from the Japan tsunami in March 2011.
 It is important for volunteers to know what to pick up, what to leave, and when to call authorities about hazardous material.
 Any natural debris should be left as they are a part of the natural ecosystem and can provide shelter or food to shore fauna and flora.
 Non-hazardous debris is what needs to be cleared from the beaches and disposed of in recycling centers or trash dumps.
 Items that look personal and can be identified should be reported to DisasterDebris@noaa.gov.
-Because Long Beach does not have the resources to house debris, volunteers find they should report it to 1-855-WACOAST (1-855-922-6278) and press "1."
+Because Long Beach does not have the resources to house debris, volunteers should keep debris as it is being identified by NOAA.
+For any hazardous material volunteers find they should report it to 1-855-WACOAST (1-855-922-6278) and press "1."
 People who find anything hazardous should not touch the items.